June-Skeeter/GEOS270_Syllabus/Module 1/Content/Intro.md

 layout: default
 title: Content
 parent: Module 1
+has_children: true
 # grand_parent: Modules
 nav_order: 1
 ---

-# History of Geographic Information Science Intorduction to ArcGIS Pro
+# History of GIS

 ## What is GIS and where did it come from?